-Additionally, the program management team works to find creative, high-value partners that can help a brand efficiently reach their goals – be that more sales, high-quality leads or new customers.
+Additionally, the program management team works to find creative, high-value partners that can help a brand efficiently reach its goals – be that more sales, high-quality leads or new customers.
 Testing is often an essential part of this process.

 For example, many brands run their influencer marketing program through their public relations team and compensate these influencers with either a flat fee, a free product to review or both.
-However, this compensation is typically provided to the influencer up front, before results have been driven.
+However, this compensation is typically provided to the influencer upfront, before results have been driven.
 This type of partnership structure can also be difficult for brands to scale, so they tend to only work with a few larger influencers and turn away others that may have a smaller following, even if it’s a loyal one.

 What we’re now seeing more of are brands bringing these influencers – especially “micro-influencers” – into their affiliate programs.
 Not only is this a more scalable, efficient way for brands to work with these partners, they’re also able to compensate them on a CPA model.
-For some brands, this means that in addition to providing the influencer with a free product or flat fee up front, they also pay them commission on the back end after they’ve driven a result (action).
+For some brands, this means that in addition to providing the influencer with a free product or flat fee upfront, they also pay them commission on the back end after they’ve driven a result (action).

 Continued testing of these partnerships might include monitoring the performance of the long-tail content that these influencers generate and testing out new, more creative campaigns.

 An important component of any partnership strategy and testing is communication.
-To ensure alignment between a brand and their marketing partners, the partner must understand what the brand’s KPIs and goals are so that they can align their efforts with them.
+To ensure alignment between a brand and its marketing partners, the partner must understand what the brand’s KPIs and goals are so that they can align their efforts with them.

 As the affiliate industry evolves, creative, “non-traditional” partnerships are leading the way.
-Partnerships that transcend traditional boundaries not only include influencers, but also in-store, referral programs, business development deals, brand-to-brand promotions and beyond.
+Partnerships that transcend traditional boundaries not only include influencers but also in-store, referral programs, business development deals, brand-to-brand promotions and beyond.